ursulatong/java-notes/Lambda/Readme.md

+1. Use of Lambda

+Lambda can only be used in certain types of interfaces.

 1.What is lambda expression?

 A lambda expression is a function which can be created without belonging to any class.
 Lambda expressions provides a clear and concise way to represent one method interface using an expression.
 It also improve the Collection libraries making it easier to iterate through, filter, and extract data from a Collection.